ffakenz/princesa/README.md

 ```

 ## Playground
 Hurray !!
-Here comes the fun part !!
-Now that you have your application up and running
-you start playing around with it.
-Try the following http calls

 ![princesa title](./assets/docs/images/princess_title.jpeg)

+Here comes the fun part:

+Since now we have our application up and running
+we can start playing around with it.

+Let's try out the following http calls

 ## Jobs
 These are the basic endpoints to manage the jobs module
 ### get jobs > [Get /jobs]